Accessibility in Webex Campaign

 We have tested thoroughly using Jaws and addressed how different labels and buttons are read by the Jaws screen reader.

-The NVDA screen reader using Windows OS is also supported but it is not certified.
+The NVDA screen reader using Windows OS is also supported but not certified.

 Accessibility features